Login or Register to make a submission.

 INSTRUCTIONS TO AUTHORS

 All Manuscripts should be submitted online as a Word document via the link: Submit an Article.
 Authors may check the progress of their manuscript(s) at any time via the submission website.
-For assistance with online submission, please email editorjppspak@gmail.com or call + 92 3312111525.
+For assistance with online submission, please email editorjppspak@gmail.com or call +92 3312111525.

 The JPPS agrees to accept manuscripts prepared in accordance with the “Uniform Requirements submitted to the Biomedical Journals” as approved by the International Committee of Medical Journal Editors (ICMJE) guidelines, published in the British Medical Journal 1991; 302:334-41.
 All material submitted for publication should be sent exclusively to the Journal of Pakistan Psychiatric Society.
 Work that has already been reported in a published paper or is described in a paper sent or accepted elsewhere for publication should not be submitted.
 However, a complete report following the publication of a preliminary report, usually in the form of an abstract or a paper that has been presented at a scientific meeting, if not published in full in a proceedings or similar publication, may be submitted.
-Press reports of meetings will not be considered as breach of this rule, but such reports should not be amplified by additional data or copies of tables and illustrations.
+Press reports of meetings will not be considered a breach of this rule, but such reports should not be amplified by additional data or copies of tables and illustrations.
 In case of doubt, a copy of the published material should be included with a manuscript to help the editors decide how to deal with the matter.

 ETHICAL CONSIDERATIONS

-Written permission to reproduce photographs of patients, whose identity is not disguised, should be sent with the manuscript; otherwise, the eyes will be blackened out.
+Written permission to reproduce photographs of patients, whose identity is not disguised should be sent with the manuscript; otherwise, the eyes will be blackened out.

 MATERIAL FOR PUBLICATION

 The material submitted for publication may be in the form of an Original research, a Review Article, Special article, Commentary, Short communication, a Case Report, Recent Advances, New techniques, Debates, Book/CDs Review on Clinical/Medical Education, Adverse Drug Reports or a Letter to the Editor.
 Original articles should normally report original research of relevance to clinical medicine, and may appear either as papers or as short communications.
 The paper should be of about 2000 words, with no more than six tables or illustrations; short communications should be of about 600 words, with one table or illustration and no more than five references.
 Clinical case reports and brief or negative research findings may appear in this section.
-A Review article should consist of a structured overview of some relatively narrow topic, providing background and recent development with reference to original literature.
+A Review article should consist of a structured overview of a relatively narrow topic, providing background and recent development with reference to original literature.
 An author can only write a review article if he or she has written a minimum of three original research articles and some case reports on the same topic.

 Editorials are written by invitation.

-Authors should keep one copy of their manuscript for reference, and send three copies (laser copies or inkjet, photocopies are not accepted) to the Editor.
 The author should also submit an electronic copy of the manuscript typed in MS Word.
 Any illustrations or photographs should also be sent in duplicate.

-Each manuscript should include a title page (containing the e-mail address, fax and phone numbers of the corresponding author), an abstract, text, acknowledgements (if any), references, tables, and legends.
-Each component should begin on a new page, in the following sequence: Title page; Abstract and at least three key words; text; acknowledgements; references; tables (each table, complete with title and footnotes, should be merged in the manuscript); and legends for illustrations.
+Each manuscript should include a title page (containing the e-mail address, and phone numbers of the corresponding author), an abstract, text, acknowledgements (if any), references, tables, and legends.
+Each component should begin on a new page, in the following sequence: Title page; Abstract and at least five key words; text; acknowledgements; references; tables (each table, complete with title and footnotes, should be merged in the manuscript); and legends for illustrations.

 The manuscript should be typed in double spacing with font size 12.
 It should not exceed 20 pages, excluding tables and references.
 There should be no more than 40 references in an Original Article and no more than 60 in a Review Article.